Links & More

 Free online games and puzzles

-www.smartgameslive.com: here you can try out a lot of SmartGames in a digital version.
+www.smartgameslive.com: here you can try out a lot of older SmartGames in a digital version.

 Puzzlebeast.com: An older collection of computer generated puzzles (java and javascript).